programmermelayu/n2w-converter/README.md

     dotnet test --logger "trx;LogFileName=test_results.trx"
     ```
 ---
 By following these instructions, you can set up and run the Number to Words Converter API quickly and efficiently.
-If you encounter any issues, please check the Docker and GitHub documentation for further assistance.
+If you encounter any issues, please email me at nasminzain@gmail.com or programmermelayu@gmail.com whichever you prefer!